CodedK/Toy-CVRP-RL-Solver/README.md

 ## Visualization

 The visualization includes:
-- Learned route plot
-- Total distance
-- Individual route distances
-- Comparison with optimal solution (when available)
+- **Learned Route Plot**: Displays the route found by the RL agent, with nodes and paths clearly marked.
+- **Total Distance**: Shows the total distance of the learned route.
+- **Individual Route Distances**: Breaks down the distance for each route segment.
+- **Comparison with Optimal Solution**: If an optimal solution is available, the plot will compare the learned route against the optimal route, highlighting any gaps in performance.
+- **Route Animation**: An optional animation can be generated to visualize the step-by-step construction of the route by the RL agent.

+The visualization is saved as `cvrp_rl_comparison.png` in the project directory.

 ## Example